 O.J.
-Simpson Mentions Accomplice In Controversial Interview, According To ‘TMZ’
+Simpson Mentions ‘Hypothetical’ Accomplice In Controversial Interview, According To ‘TMZ’

 The world waits in anticipation for O.J.
 Simpson’s controversial 2006 interview with Judith Regan to be aired on Fox.
 More shocking details of the interview have emerged about the events of June 12, 1994.
 In the “hypothetical” account of the murder of his ex-wife Nicole Brown and Ron Goldman, the former NFL player talks about an accomplice who was with him at Nicole’s home, according to TMZ.

-The report on TMZ says that Simpson talks about an accomplice who accompanied him to Nicole’s home to “scare the s*** out of her.”
+The report on TMZ says that Simpson talks about an accomplice who hypothetically accompanied him to Nicole’s home to “scare the s**t out of her.”
 In the interview, Simpson alleges to have taken the white Bronco to Nicole’s home with an unnamed friend.
 The former NFL star says he brought a knife and put a hat and gloves on for dramatic effect.

 In the interview, Simpson discloses that he looked through his ex-wife’s window, saw burning candles, and believed she was expecting a man to show up.
 Just then, Ron Goldman, a waiter from the restaurant where she had just dined, appeared with a pair of sunglasses Nicole’s mom had forgotten at the restaurant.
 According to the report, Simpson says he started screaming in rage, Nicole came out, and he blacked out and came through covered in blood.